 For Coaches, Therapists and Healers

-A 2-Hour Masterclass with David Bedrick
+A Masterclass with David Bedrick

 “Bedrick offers a deep, astute, accessible, & practice-based path to divesting from the most debilitating mind state - shame.”